front-end-foundations/Introduction/readme.md

 Online reading and videos will be assigned.

-For those who prefer a textbook, a [text Book](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) - _HTML5 and CSS3: Building Responsive Websites_ - is available in paperback [online](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) in a variety of formats. _This text is optional but recommended for those who would like some additional material._ I will not be assigning readings from it.
+For those who prefer a textbook, a [textbook](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) - _HTML5 and CSS3: Building Responsive Websites_ - is available in paperback [online](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) in a variety of formats. _This text is optional but recommended for those who would like some additional material._ I will not be assigning readings from it.

 ### NYU Server

 You are welcome to use your own prefered resources for sharing code however [server Space](http://oit2.scps.nyu.edu) at `http://oit2.scps.nyu.edu` - is provided.

 First, test to ensure your account is active by entering `http://oit2.scps.nyu.edu/~<username>` into a browser (note the tilde`~`, be sure to replace `<username>` with your username).
-E.g. [http://oit2.scps.nyu.edu/~devereld] http://oit2.scps.nyu.edu/~devereld
+E.g. [http://oit2.scps.nyu.edu/~devereld](http://oit2.scps.nyu.edu/~devereld)

 Your username is the first seven letters of your last name + the first letter of first name. e.g `jdoe`.
 (If your name is less than 7 characters, your username is your entire last name plus the first letter of your first name.)